 A stack of Mac GTK themes, icon sets, fonts and cursors are available for Linux, most a quick Google away.

 Below you’ll find the Mac GTK and icon themes we think give you the best Mac-like look on your Linux box.
 But don’t be afraid to explore DeviantArt, GitHub, and other avenues if our choices don’t quite match up with your tastes.

 1. Pick the Right Desktop Environment

-That’s not a slight against other desktop environments (DEs) like Unity, Budgie, MATE or Cinnamon; other Linux DEs can be moulded to resemble the Cupertino OS too.
+That’s not a slight against other desktop environments (DEs) like Unity, Budgie, MATE or Cinnamon, as other Linux DEs can be moulded to resemble the Cupertino OS too.

-If you’re using Ubuntu 18.04 LTS or later you already have everything you need to get started.
-Skip ahead
+If you’re using Ubuntu 18.04 LTS or later you already have everything you need to get started, so feel free to skip ahead.

 This is easy.
 Just click the button below and follow in the on-screen prompts (select ‘lightdm’ as the display manager when asked):

 You’re also going to need to the GNOME Tweaks tool in a few steps time, so install that now too:

 Once both installations are complete you need to logout and select the ‘GNOME Shell’ session from the Unity Greeter: